- Josh Karliner - International Director of Program and Strategy

 Prior to engaging in health policy, she worked for fifteen years in clinical nursing, public health and critical care.
 Susan received her BScNursing from Kent State University in Kent, Ohio and an MPH from the University of Washington in Seattle.
 She is the author of multiple articles and chapters on protecting health care workers from occupational hazards and communities from the environmental health impact of health care activities.

 Jennifer Wang is the Healthy Energy Initiative Coordinator for Health Care Without Harm.
-In this role she facilitates a worldwide coalition of climate and health organizations working on national and international campaigns to halt the expansion of coal-fired power generation and promote healthy, clean energy policies.
+In this role she facilitates a worldwide collaboration of health professionals, health organizations, and health researchers engaging in science-based advocacy for transitioning away from fossil fuel-based power generation and toward clean, renewable, healthy energy options.

 Previously, she worked with scholars and practitioners to develop research agendas in health and global development at the University of California, Berkeley, and at the University of Connecticut.
 Her experience includes community-engaged research on environment, health, and food security in large slums in Nairobi; implementation of green building and sustainable economic development initiatives in Chicago; and development of solar energy and water purification technologies for low-resource settings.